The US Temperature Record

-Summary of 2024 CONUS Temperature Data and Trends
+1.1 Summary of CONUS Temperature Data and Trends Through 2024

-In January I collected a bunch of data from various datasets on CONUS temperatures, including NOAA's two surface thermometer datasets (nClimDiv and USCRN), reanalyses (ERA5) and satellite data (UAH) to compare how well they agree with each other.
-There is broad general agreement between them for the dates they overlap.
+In January I collected a bunch of data from various datasets on CONUS temperatures, including NOAA's two surface thermometer datasets (nClimDiv and USCRN), reanalyses (ERA5) and satellite lower troposphere data (UAH) to compare how well they agree with each other.
+For the new, pristine USCRN dataset, there is broad general agreement between it and the others for the dates they overlap (2005 - 2025).
 NOAA started the USCRN project in 2005 with a network of 114 pristine stations at ideally-sited, rural locations, and USCRN shows marginally more warming than all the other datasets.
-This fact alone is relevant to most of the challenges I respond to below.
+This fact alone is relevant rebutting almost all the challenges I respond to below.

 NOAA (and every scientific institution on the planet) corrects biases the affect raw data.
 For temperature data, scientists have published numerous studies that can identify these biases, quantify them, and develop methodologies to correct them.
 The results of this work can be found in the scientific literature and in the documentation associated with the published datasets.
 As a general rule, bias correction to land temperatures increases warming trends, but adjustments to sea surface temperatures reduces warming trends by a larger amount.
 The net effect of all adjustments is to lower the amount of global warming.
 We can evaluate whether bias correction adds any spurious warming to CONUS temperatures by comparing nClimDiv (with homogenization/bias correction) to USCRN (raw temperatures).
 For the years they overlap, they are nearly identical, and if anything the raw USCRN data shows marginally more warming.

-3. Accusations that NOAA Reports Data from "Ghost" Stations
+2.4.
+Accusations that NOAA Reports Data from "Ghost" Station are Deceitful

 The old USHCN dataset would use interpolation (based on averaging data from surrounding stations in a grid cell) to aid in area weighting when stations either close or don't report data.
 The interpolated values are clearly marked with an "E" and do not count as recorded data.
 They also demonstrably have no effect on CONUS temperatures.
 And USHCN was fully deprecated in 2014.
 The two replacements, USCRN and nClimDiv, do not use this form of interpolation.
 Shewchuk is dishonest to refer to "ghost" stations in the old USHCN dataset, but he's doubly dishonest for continuing to make this accusation when NOAA doesn't even use USHCN anymore.